Davidoparah/bookmarks/README.md

 ## Features

 - Create and manage different tab collections (e.g., Job Search, House Hunting, Entertainment, Coding, Studying)
-- Save current tabs to a collection
+- Save current tabs to a collection with automatic compression
 - Open all tabs in a collection with one click
 - Delete or modify existing collections
-- Smart storage management with automatic syncing
+- Smart storage management with cross-device syncing
 - Bulk actions for multiple collections or tabs
 - Visual indicators for sync status (🔄 for synced, 💻 for local)
 - Recycle bin for recovering deleted items